datomnurdin/kl-parking-spots-swift/README.md

 # kl-parking-spots-swift
-Check availablity parking spots (shopping mall) in Kuala Lumpur, Malaysia
+Check availablity parking spots (shopping mall) in Kuala Lumpur, Malaysia.
+Feel free to use for your own project.

 ## Screenshots